hackmajoris/hackmajoris.github.io/blog/2023-06-17-developers-enemy.md

 ---
 layout: post
-title: 🚀 The enemy of developer
+title: 🚀 The enemy of developers
 author: Alexandru Ilies
 ---